 Brian Ardinger: You spent a lot of time ecosystem building for lack of a better term.
 You know, you go to different communities and see what the landscape is in the startup world.
 And then again, try to help founders navigate that.
 So, what are you seeing when you travel around to different startup communities and that.
 What’s maybe different than it was five or six years ago?

 Todd Embley: There’s a lot of factors.
 Entrepreneurship and startup land, as we know it, just even in the last 20 years, let’s say since the .com boom and bust.
 And then, you know, Paul Graham kind of the Godfather of the accelerator starts Y Combinator in 2005.
-And so, the way investors started investing, and then there was, you know, a lot of information and then Crunchbase and others started coming around.
+The way investors started investing, and then there was, you know, a lot of information and then Crunchbase and others started coming around.
 And then, then we had 10 years of data from Crunchbase, somewhere around 2013.
 That we’re now measuring how well people were investing, how well-performing that whole venture financial class was doing.

 And we’ve seen things where investors are now looking more at timing of solutions versus not just team and problem, but they had so many investments that were either too early, too late.
 And they started to recognize that.
 A lot of funds are starting to look internally and seeing, trying to reinvest inside the value that they’ve created to capture more of the food on the table versus being so outwardly focused.